-For twenty years and counting, Sō Percussion has redefined chamber music for the 21st century through an “exhilarating blend of precision and anarchy, rigor and bedlam” (The New Yorker).
+For 25 years, Grammy-winning percussion quartet Sō Percussion has redefined chamber music for the 21st century through an “exhilarating blend of precision and anarchy, rigor and bedlam” (The New Yorker).
 They are celebrated by audiences and presenters for a dazzling range of work: for live performances in which “telepathic powers of communication” (The New York Times) bring to life the vibrant percussion repertoire; for an extravagant array of collaborations in classical music, pop, indie rock, contemporary dance, and theater; and for their work in education and community, creating opportunities and platforms for music and artists that explore the immense possibility of art in our time.

-Since its first performance as a student ensemble in 1999, Sō Percussion has appeared at many of the most prestigious concert halls and festivals around the world, including Carnegie Hall, the Paris Philharmonie, the Barbican Centre, Walt Disney Hall with the Los Angeles Philharmonic and Gustavo Dudamel, the Lincoln Center Festival, at the international TED conference, and throughout Europe, Australia, and South America.
-In 2020, Sō conducted an Amid the Noise residency at the University of Trinidad and Tobago, and performed in the finals of Panorama with the Caribbean Airlines Skiffle Steel Orchestra.
-Sō has been featured on WNYC’s Radiolab with Jad Abumrad, NPR’s Weekend Edition, NPR Music’s Tiny Desk Concert, New Sounds with John Schaefer, and elsewhere.
+They conducted an Amid the Noise residency at the University of Trinidad and Tobago and performed in the finals of Panorama with the Caribbean Airlines Skiffle Steel Orchestra.
+They have been featured on WNYC’s Radiolab with Jad Abumrad, NPR’s Weekend Edition, NPR Music’s Tiny Desk Concert, and New Sounds with John Schaefer.

-Their catalogue of more than twenty-five albums features landmark recordings of works by David Lang, Steve Reich, Steve Mackey, and many other composers.
-They have also commissioned and are advocates for works by contemporary composers such as David Lang, Julia Wolfe, Steven Mackey, and Caroline Shaw.
-Distinctively modern collaborations with artists who work outside the classical concert hall, include Shara Nova, choreographers Susan Marshall and John Heginbotham, The National, Buke & Gase, Bryce Dessner, and many others.
+Their catalogue of more than twenty-five albums features landmark recordings of works by David Lang, Steve Reich, Steve Mackey.
+They have commissioned further works by contemporary composers including Julia Wolfe, Steven

 This biography is for information only and should not be reproduced.